Ahmed Gaddaf al-Dam: Political activities from abroad

-In October 2014, Gaddaf al-Dam expressed interest in participating in Libyan peace talks.

-In October 2016, Gaddaf al-Dam denied Libya's involvement in 1988 Lockerbie Bombing, but acknowledged Gaddafi's involvement in 1986 West Berlin discotheque bombing.
+Gaddaf al-Dam expressed interest in participating in Libyan peace talks.
+He denied Libya's involvement in the 1988 Lockerbie Bombing, but acknowledged Gaddafi's involvement in the 1986 West Berlin discotheque bombing.

-In May 2017, Gaddaf al-Dam endorsed the leadership bid of former Gaddafi foe, Field Marshal Khalifa Haftar.

-In October 2017, Gaddaf al-Dam called for reconciliation, the release of Gaddafi loyalists held in Libyan prisons, and for loyalists to be included in any UN and Western-brokered political solution.
+He endorsed the leadership bid of former Gaddafi foe, Field Marshal Khalifa Haftar and called for reconciliation and the release of Gaddafi loyalists held in Libyan prisons.
 He named Gaddafi's son and former heir apparent, Saif al-Islam Gaddafi, who was released by a militia in Zintan but whose whereabouts was unclear, as someone who needed to be involved in the ongoing peace process.

-In March 2018, Gaddaf al-Dam called the arrest of Nicolas Sarkozy, former President of France, on preliminary charges of illegally funding his campaign, passive corruption and receiving money from Libyan embezzlement (alleged Libyan financing in the 2007 French presidential election), "God’s punishment."
-He claimed he had knowledge of the money transfers and alleged most of the senior Gaddafi regime figures involved in the scandal were imprisoned, dead or in hiding, fearing assassination, including Gaddafi's treasurer Bashir Saleh Bashir, who had survived a shooting in South Africa in February 2018, and Shukri Ghanem, Gaddafi's oil minister who was found drowned to death in the Danube River in Vienna in 2012.
+He called the arrest of Nicolas Sarkozy, former President of France, on preliminary charges of illegally funding his campaign, passive corruption and receiving money from Libyan embezzlement (alleged Libyan financing in the 2007 French presidential election), "God’s punishment."
+Gaddaf al-Dam claimed he had knowledge of the money transfers and alleged most of the senior Gaddafi regime figures involved in the scandal were imprisoned, dead or in hiding, fearing assassination, including Gaddafi's treasurer Bashir Saleh Bashir, who had survived a shooting in South Africa in February 2018, and Shukri Ghanem, Gaddafi's oil minister who was found drowned to death in the Danube River in Vienna in 2012.

-In June 2020, Gaddaf al-Dam spoke out against the Turkish intervention in Libya and warned Recep Tayyip Erdoğan of repercussions.

-In August 2020, Gaddaf al-Dam accused the UN and NATO of causing the political crisis in Libya since 2011.
-He also stated that NATO's 2011 military intervention in Libya was based on falsehoods.
+Gaddaf al-Dam spoke out against the Turkish intervention in Libya and warned Recep Tayyip Erdoğan of repercussions.
+Gaddaf al-Dam accused the UN and NATO of causing the political crisis in Libya since 2011.
+He stated that NATO's 2011 military intervention in Libya was based on falsehoods.

-In April 2021, Gaddaf al-Dam predicted that Saif al-Islam Gaddafi would win the Libyan presidential election.
-In November 2021, Gaddaf al-Dam allegedly brokered a secret meeting in Egypt between Egyptian President Abdel Fattah el-Sisi, Egyptian Chief of Intelligence Abbas Kamel, and Saif al-Islam Gaddafi, which resulted in Saif's reinstatement as a candidate in the 2021 Libyan presidential election.

-In September 2021, Gaddaf al-Dam called for the government of Lebanon to release Hannibal Gaddafi from detention.
+In 2021, Gaddaf al-Dam predicted that Saif al-Islam Gaddafi would win the Libyan presidential election.
+In November 2021, he allegedly brokered a secret meeting in Egypt between Egyptian President Abdel Fattah el-Sisi, Egyptian Chief of Intelligence Abbas Kamel, and Saif al-Islam Gaddafi, which resulted in Saif's reinstatement as a candidate in the 2021 Libyan presidential election.
+He called for the government of Lebanon to release Hannibal Gaddafi from detention.